 LW.
 12273 / LW.
 12274

 The focus of the Bankruptcy Appellate Clinic is on the provision of appellate legal services to indigent bankrupt individuals.
 Insolvent individuals file over a million bankruptcy cases each year, generating hundreds of federal appeals.
 Many of these appeals involve issues of vital importance to the administration of bankruptcy cases and the availability of bankruptcy relief to overburdened consumers.
 As an indication of the significance of these matters, over the past twenty years the U.S. Supreme Court has routinely granted certiorari to review at least one bankruptcy appeal per term, most often a consumer case.
 In most (if not all) of these appellate cases, the debtors involved are unable to afford appellate counsel.
 On the other hand, governmental and creditor interests are typically well represented.
 A case in point is Bullock v.
 BankChampaign, N.A., no. 11-1518 (2013), a recent matter in the U.S. Supreme Court.
-Bullock involved an important issue concerning the scope of the debtor’s bankruptcy discharge
+Bullock involved an important issue concerning the scope of the debtor’s bankruptcy discharge.
+During the Fall of 2014, the clinic prepared an amicus brief for filing in the US Supreme Court on an important consumer bankruptcy issue in Bank of America v.
+Caulkett, no. 13-1421 (2015).

 The students’ work will include participating in a federal bankruptcy appeal involving an issue of importance to insolvent consumers.
 The participation would include either the direct representation of the debtor in the appeal or the preparation and filing of an amicus brief in support of the debtor.
 The relevant fieldwork will include participating in strategizing the matter, reviewing the appellate record, conducting research, preparing one or more briefs, and attending oral argument (if feasible).